fundcrunch-tech/fundcrunch/README.md

 # Fundcrunch library

-* connect directly to various exchanges and bind they stream into local socket endpoint
+* connect directly to various exchanges and bind they stream into single local socket endpoint
-* connect to Fundcrunch.Tech socket and rest endpoints
+* connector to Fundcrunch.Tech data streaming socket and REST endpoints

 ## Instalation